gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 - BR-2: Conditions snapshots on CatchLog entries are immutable after creation.
 No API route shall permit overwriting a `conditions_snapshot` field after the initial write.
 - BR-3: Unauthenticated users may read river conditions and community hatch reports but may not write any data to the system.
 - BR-4: The AI assistant may only use data belonging to the requesting user when assembling the catch history context.
 It is not permitted to include or summarize other users' catch data.
 - BR-5: Stream gauge readings are stored as received from USGS without modification.
-The computed `fishability_score` is derived at query time from the raw reading and the section's configured thresholds — it is never stored directly.
+The computed `fishability_score` is derived at query time from the raw reading and the section's configured thresholds, but it is never stored directly.

 ---